raspberrypilearning/recruiting-volunteers/en/quiz1/question_2.md

   --- feedback ---

-Volunteering with a Dojo provides a great oppourtunity to learn new skills.
-Other benifits include giving volunteers the chance to share their knowledge and experience.
+Volunteering with a Dojo provides a great opportunity to learn new skills.
+Other benefits include giving volunteers the chance to share their knowledge and experience.

   --- /feedback ---